Black River, Jamaica

 Black River is a coastal town in southwestern Jamaica.
 It is the parish capital of St Elizabeth and developed as a port around the mouth of the river of the same name.
 Today, the town is a centre of environmental tourism and a gateway to the Treasure Beach resort area.
 Treasure Beach and Crane Beach are to the south-east, with Luana Beach to the west.
-In the 18th and early 19th centuries, it was a thriving sugar port with a market for African slaves.

 Growing prosperity in the sugar and lumber trade led to the construction of several warehouses.
 Some have been adapted as restaurants or as bases for eco-tours of the river.

-On October 27, 2025, widespread devastation was caused by Hurricane Melissa, with several public and historical buildings suffering significant structural damage.
+On 28 October 2025, widespread devastation was caused by Hurricane Melissa, with several public and historical buildings suffering significant structural damage.
 It was estimated that nearly 90% of the town's homes lost their roofs, with damage dubbed by media as a "disaster of unprecedented catastrophe".